desterhuizen/desterhuizen.github.io/_posts/2021-10-20-hacktivity-ctf-mobile.md

 </manifest>
 ```

-We are mainly interested in the com.reactor.MainActivity and looking in there we only see and include to react.ReactActivity and a reference to facebook.react, it must be a reactNative application.
+We are mainly interested in the com.reactor.MainActivity class and looking in there we only see and include to react.ReactActivity and a reference to facebook.react, it must be a reactNative application.

 ![alt text](/assets/reactor_main_activity.png)